 That’s where the verification of coverage works best as it tells you the current ownership and beneficiary information.

-If a permanent life insurance policy is part of the divorce, insist on getting two “in-force illustration” from the life insurance company.
+If a permanent life insurance policy is part of the divorce, insist on getting two “in-force illustrations”.

 - The first request should be to illustrate the policy based on the current premium that is being paid.